greena13/redux-and-the-rest/README.md

 ## Design philosophy

 `redux-and-the-rest` loosely takes its lead from Reduced Instruction Set Computing (RISC) and the standard Create, Read, Update, Delete (CRUD) paradigm and offers as few low-level reducers and actions as possible.
-In doing so, it allows a mucher higher re-use and sharing of code and reduces the overhead of scaling out store for large applications.
+In doing so, it allows more re-use and sharing of code, and reduces the overhead of scaling out a store for large applications.

-You are encouraged to write your own helper functions on top of the action creators `redux-and-the-rest` provides for more nuanced updates, where needed.
+You are encouraged to write your own helper functions on top of the action creators `redux-and-the-rest` provides for more nuanced updates, where needed (details and examples follow).

 ## Basic usage